hengjiew/MFIX-Exa/docs/source/inputs/InputsProblemDefinition.rst

    bc.eb-flow = eb

-   bc.eb-flow.fluid.volfrac  = 1.0
+   bc.eb-flow.my_fluid.volfrac  = 1.0
-   bc.eb-flow.fluid.velocity = 0.1
+   bc.eb-flow.my_fluid.velocity = 0.1

 Below is an example where only specific cells are imposed a velocity in the x-direction.